Reztreal/Reztreal.github.io/_posts/2024-06-28-Goal-Based-Vector-Field-Pathfinding.md

 </p>

 <p>
-This is of course for euclidean spaces.
+This is of course for Euclidean spaces.
 The definition might sound a bit abstract, but it's actually quite simple.
 A vector field is just a function that assigns a vector to each point in space.
 This can be used to represent things like fluid flow, magnetic fields, and many other things.
 </p>

 <p>